With the table of times gone by,

 The table, set in an elegant and refined way, is decorated with flowers arranged in garlands.
 The tablecloths are white, linen or damask.
 In the center of the table, we find the

-Each guest is provided with an individual place setting: knife, spoon and three-pronged fork are placed on one side of the plate, but the use of the fork remains limited: it goes from the dish to the plate to serve, then your fingers take over for tasting.
-For the record, it was in the 17th century that, at the table, the blade of the knife became rounded and this is thanks to Richelieu who no longer tolerated his guests using the tip of the knife to pick their teeth (which I understand perfectly).
+Each guest is provided with an individual cutlery set: knife, spoon and three-pronged fork are placed on one side of the plate, but the use of the fork remains limited: it goes from the dish to the plate to serve, then the fingers take over for tasting.
+For the record, it was in the 17th century that, at the table, the blade of the knife became rounded and this thanks to Richelieu who could no longer tolerate his guests using the tip of the knife to clean their teeth (which I understand perfectly).

-Louis XIV adores splendor and, at court, plates and cutlery are made of silver.
-It was during this same century that the nobles had their coat of arms engraved on the back of the cutlery.
-According to legend, it was Cardinal Mazarin who brought the soup plate back from Italy in 1653 (this plate is called “mazarine”).
+Louis XIV loved pomp and, at court, the plates and cutlery were made of silver.
+It was during this same century that the nobles had their coats of arms engraved on the back of their cutlery.
+According to legend, it was Cardinal Mazarin who brought back the soup plate from Italy in 1653 (this plate is called "mazarine").

-Bottles and glasses are absent from the tables (particularly for fear of poisoning).
-When they wish to drink, guests must ask the servants.
-The glasses are placed in canopies arranged on sideboards.
+Bottles and glasses are not placed on the tables (particularly due to fears of poisoning).
+When they want to drink, guests must ask the waiters.
+The glasses are placed in glass bowls arranged on side tables.

 How is a meal composed at the Table of Louis XIV?

-During the era of the Grand Siècle, the formal ordering of the royal dinner was required.
+During the Grand Siècle era, the protocol order of the royal dinner was in place.

-Here is an example of a “ small place setting meal that Louis so don't think about a light ) including a squab bisque and partridge with cabbage.
-Next come the starters, charcoal pies and butchered chicken with truffles.
-For the second course, roasts, meat and fish.
-Finally, for dessert, he is served dried plum and cherry jams, candied oranges, orange peels, marzipans and biscuits, figs, melons and various compotes.
+Here is an example of a menu for a " petit couvert " (the meal Louis XIV ate alone in his apartment) served to him on November 16, 1700: to start, four soups (at that time, this was the name given to dishes cooked in a pot, so don't think of it as a light ) including a bisque of young pigeons and partridges with cabbage.
+The starters followed, with grilled pies and skinned hens with truffles.
+For the second course, roasts, meat, and fish.
+Finally, for dessert, he was served dried plum and cherry preserves, candied oranges, orange peel, marzipan and biscuits, figs, melons, and various compotes.

-For the “ Grand Couvert ”, the crowd flocks to the antechamber of the king's apartment to attend the meal that the sovereign shares with his family.
-This dinner is divided into five courses: the first is that of soups.
+For the " Grand Couvert ", the crowd presses into the antechamber of the king's apartment to attend the meal that the sovereign shares with his family.
+This supper is divided into five courses: the first is that of soups.
 Then comes the second course, that of meats, which will be accompanied by salads.
-The third course, that of desserts, precedes the fruit pyramid.
+The third course, that of desserts, precedes the pyramid of fruits.
 And to finish his meal, the Sun King appreciates being served a hard-boiled egg and sweets.
-During this supper, approximately 40 dishes presented ...
+During this supper, approximately 40 dishes are presented to the king ...

 The king ate a lot, too much according to his doctors, who were worried about his gout attacks.
 But Louis XIV was greedy and above all, as we have just seen, well served.